emyca/Spring-Boot-Jpa-ER/docs/_01_1_to_1_unidir_fk_jc/README.md

 ### Context

 This provides REST APIs to manipulate data in DB.
-It uses One-to-One unidirectional mapping through foreign key
+It uses One-to-One unidirectional mapping through foreign key with `@JoinColumn`

 ![](./one-to-one-unidir-fk-jc.png)